dstadelman/fiji/README.md

 * For me it was under Edit → Preferences → SQL Editor → DBMS connection read time out (in seconds): 600 - Changed the value to 6000.
 * Also unchecked limit rows as putting a limit in every time I want to search the whole data set gets tiresome.

-I changed all values to 0 in this dialog as MySQL database is local and I don't mind waiting.
+All values to 0 in this dialog as MySQL database is local and I don't mind waiting.